 5) Great for SEO

 As you add more unique content to your site and it gets indexed by Google, your website will gain higher rankings.
-Not only will your pages be more likely to show up higher in search engine result pages, but you will also improve your rankings for your main keywords.
+Not only will SEO efforts lead to your pages showing up higher on search engine result pages, but you will also improve your rankings for your main keywords.

 And your work gets discovered, shared and referenced, it will lead to high-authority inbound links to your site.
 Other marketers and bloggers are always on the lookout for good content to share, either for themselves or for the companies they represent.